A Pinch of Moonlight

 Vicky felt her cheeks burning.
 ‘De-mi.
 Don’t start this again, please.’

-Demi turned and approached them, sweeping back her hair as she did so.
+Demi turned and approached them, lifting up her hair as she did so.
 Vicky gasped as she noticed something weird and rather disgusting on her cousin’s shoulder.
 It looked like a dead bird with a doll stuffed inside it.
-The bird’s head, body and wings sat on a pair of little man-legs in combat pants.
+The bird’s head and wings sat on a pair of little man-legs in combat pants.
 It had to be crawling with germs, whatever it was.

 ‘What the hell is that?’
 Vicky asked.
 ‘It’s vile.’

-Demi approached the table and plonked down her drink, cola splashing over the tabletop.
-‘This is Blackbird,’ she said, as she lifted the object from her shoulder and lowered it gently towards the kitchen table.
+‘This is Blackbird,’ Demi said, as she lifted the object gently from her shoulder and lowered it towards the kitchen table.

 ‘Don’t you dare put that filthy thing on there!’
-A plastic bag was what Vicky needed; something to pick that thing up and put it in the bin where it belonged.
-Revolting object!
-But as she made that decision, the toy seemed to move, and Vicky yelped, leaping from her chair to a safe distance.
-She tried to speak, but couldn’t.
+A plastic bag was what Vicky needed; something to pick the revolting object up and drop it in the bin where it belonged.
+But as she reached out, the object moved, and Vicky yelped, leaping back from the table to a safe distance.

 ‘It’s just Blackbird, and he’s my friend.’
 Demi replied.
 ‘Put the frying pan down, Vicky, and chill.’

-Vicky replaced the frying pan on the draining board, and cautiously approached the table.
-She felt worse than she’d ever felt in her life – a dreadful night’s sleep and too much coffee had left her a bag of jitters, and now there was a manky dead bird on the kitchen table with something moving about underneath it.
+Slowly Vicky replaced the frying pan on the draining board, and cautiously approached the table.
+She felt worse than she’d ever felt in her life .
+A sleepless night and too much coffee had left her nerves jangling, and now there was a manky dead bird on the kitchen table with something moving about underneath it.
+Her mind raced through possible rational explanations, but before she could find one, two arms appeared from under the bird wings and tipped back the hood made by the bird’s head.
+A tiny face glared up at Vicky.
+She grabbed the back of her chair to steady herself, swallowing hard as her heart raced and cold sweat trickled down her skin.

 Oh my god! she thought, words taking flight before they could be spoken.
 It’s alive.
 It’s real.

 ‘He’s enchanting!’
 Heledd cooed.
 ‘Don’t be afraid Vicky – he’s probably more scared of you than you are of him.’
-The creature looked annoyed at that, so Heledd added, ‘although I’m sure he’s very powerful.’
+The creature scowled at that, so Heledd added, ‘although I’m sure he’s very powerful.’

 Vicky couldn’t believe how calm Heledd was.
 There was a rat-sized man on the table, scowling at her.
 Okay, she thought, be rational; analyse what’s in front of you.
-But all she really wanted to do was squash it, like a hideous spider.
+But all she really wanted to do was destroy it, like vermin.

 Heledd was taking it all in her stride.
 ‘Hi Blackbird.
 Nice to meet you.
 Are you a fairy, a pixie, a gnome or what?’